 Never Whistle at the Northern Lights

-The Inuit name for the Northern Lights means “the trail of those playing soccer,” for legends tell of spirits kicking the skull of a walrus like a soccer ball in the sky.
-Other legends tell of how the Aurora seem to sing or hum, and some say it is bad luck to whistle at the Northern Lights.
+The Inuit name for the Northern Lights means “the trail of those playing soccer,” for legends tell of spirits kicking the skull of a walrus-like a soccer ball in the sky.
+Other legends tell of how the Aurora seems to sing or hum, and some say it is bad luck to whistle at the Northern Lights.

 Scientists at the Northern Studies Centre explain that the bright dancing lights of the Aurora are actually collisions between electrically charged particles from the sun that enter the earth’s atmosphere describe how Auroral displays appear in many colors, although pale green and pink are the most common.

 When first I see the lights, I am disappointed, “Is that all there is?”

 The Aurora seem like puffy white pillars of smoke snaking through the night like quiet cyclones, gossamer and hard to distinguish in the frosty dark.
 Is that a cloud?
 Is that a light?
 They are not like the neon green streaks that show in photos.